 UX-first design methodology

-- For each screen have a basic flowchart
+In this approach for each screen we have a basic flowchart.

 - Determine what comes in and out and create view-model classes